Winter Storm Snarls I-95 North Of New York City, Suburbs Scramble To Clear Snow – Gadget Clock

 — Tony Aiello (@AielloTV) January 7, 2022

-Connecticut suburbs were blanketed in white, including 8″ of snow recorded in Norwalk.
+Connecticut suburbs were blanketed in white, including 8 inches of snow recorded in Norwalk.
 As snow goes, it wasn’t particularly difficult to clear, especially with a handy snow blower.

 Hilly terrain and multiple dead end streets make Yonkers the most challenging suburb when it comes to clearing snow, but public works crews were doing their best in New York’s third largest city.